 Hello, my name is Ruth Mini.
 I wrote a book called “Sad Songs and Gray Dresses.”
-I love watching movies and taking pictures.
 My website launched in 2008, and in 11 long years, my website has changed focus over the years.
 I decided to focus my website on all things library-related.
 That includes my local library and my mobile library.

 Very few young people in my family are interested in genealogical research and oral histories.
 I have taken upon myself to capture these stories on film so that future generations can hear these stories.
 My Oral History Project is just one of the many projects I do and makes up only one section of my archive.
 I have started to teach myself the inner workings of archival work while seeking information and guidance from archivists at the library.
 My mother has earned a reputation in this city for being a collector of documents.